This is Part 5 of the Choose Your Tools series. Also check out Part 4: Universal Gear Truths.

 A lightweight clothing system should provide breathability on the uphill and adequate protection on the down, with minimal need for layer changes.
 One basic and widely used system is that of a base layer + wind layer, which provides good heat-shedding for skinning and good protection from the elements when descending.

 On the lower body is a lightweight base layer (3) which again depends on your personal heat and environment, and can vary from a lightweight fleece on the very warm end, to capilene boxer shorts.
 Over that, wear a lightweight softshell pant (4).
-Or spandex, if you’re down with that.
-Extremely lightweight and stretch-spandex versions are available, and it’s almost impossible to go too light.
 Legs make a lot of heat when you skin uphill, but don’t readily become cold.
-They’re easy to over-insulate, and remember, cool muscles are more efficient than warm ones.

 Pictured: 1) Patagonia R1 Hoodie, 2) Patagonia Houdini Jacket, 3) Patagonia Merino 2 bottoms, 4) Patagonia Alpine Guide pants, 5) Patagonia Nanopuff, 6) Black Diamond Windweight Glove, 7) Black Diamond Punisher Glove.

 Lightweight touring boots should be, without exception, tech compatible.
 This means that they have metal toe and heel fittings to make them compatible with Dynafit-style bindings.
 No other binding will do– any step-in style binding is far too heavy for this weight class.
 These boots all walk amazingly well, generally have a 1-buckle flip to change from touring to downhill.
-Generally, they also some kind of carbon fiber, because it’s extremely stiff for its weight.
-Dynafit and Scarpa are the industry leaders that you’ll see outside the boundaries of the race course.
+Generally, they also use some kind of carbon fiber, because it’s extremely stiff for its weight.
+Dynafit and Scarpa are the industry leaders.

 As I mentioned above, there’s no point in using anything but a tech-style binding if you want to lighten up your world.
 They walk better than alpine-style clampers, and they’re worlds lighter.

 What your bindings shouldn’t have are brakes, which are heavy and unnecessary.
-Leashes are preferred, or with well-tested gear and some attention to detail, you can use no tether at all.
+Leashes are preferred.
 Also consider buying bindings with a crampon slot, to allow the use of ski crampons.
-Some models, like LaSportiva bindings, come with these slots, while others require that these be bought as an add-on.

 Skis for going fast and light are tools, not toys.
-They need to be light, hold an edge, carry well, and they need to be skiable is a variety of snow conditions (technique required).
+They need to be light, hold an edge, carry well, and they need to be skiable in a variety of snow conditions (technique required).
 They range in width from 65 mm underfoot in race style skis to about 88 mm in superlight all-mountain platforms.
-Length is a matter of preference and of your height.
+Length is a matter of preference.
 As a general rule, size these skis 10-15 cm shorter than your big alpine skis.
-Superlight tourers will generally go as short as 160 cm for men and 150 cm for women.
-These are the international minimums for racing, and frankly, to go shorter would be rather miserable.

 Little has changed in skin technology in the last 20 years.
 There are essentially 3 types of skins: Nylon, Mohair, and Blend.
 Nylon skins are heavier, thicker, more durable, and have better traction.
 Mohair skins are favored by racers for their enhanced glide, easier fold, and lighter weight.
 They also afford less traction.
 Skin blends are exactly what they sound like– some combination of nylon and mohair that tries to find a compromise between weight and traction.

 Skiers in Utah, Wyoming, and Colorado can get away with using mohair skins because the dry snowpack allows for steep skin tracks and good traction.
-These same skins would be misery on a volcano in the cascades as they slipped and slid all over the icy snowpack.
-If you live in the Rockies or in a similar snowpack, by all means, use mohair.
-It is vastly more efficient over long distances– racers say that the speed is in the glide.
+These same skins would be misery on a volcano in the Cascades as they slipped and slid all over the icy snowpack.
 If you live in California, Washington, or Oregon, or in a similarly wet/heavy/icy snowpack, try the blend.
-Both the blend and straight mohair will require better technique than the heavier nylon (notice a theme here?
-Better technique = less weight).

 Pro Tip: All skins break in with use, improving their glide with time.
 If you’re impatient, take them to your local ski hill and ski them downhill on icy groomers a few times.
 Just be careful not to eat it too hard.

 How many people have you seen touring with the pack on the left, or something similar?
-Cordura Nylon, buckles, pouches, clips, 6-way carry, airbag compatible, built-in harness, with parachute, slick red accents, and barista.
+Cordura Nylon, buckles, pouches, clips, 6-way carry, airbag compatible, built-in harness.
 3 lbs.

 Now consider the pack on the right.
-It carries all that you need, has a pocket which can be accessed without removing the pack for water or crampons, and a ski carry system that can be loaded and unloaded while you wear it.
+It carries all that you need, has a pocket which can be accessed without removing the pack, and a ski carry system that can be loaded and unloaded while you wear it.
 It weighs 1 lb.
-Sorry, you can’t carry a snowboard with it.
-I know, you’re disappointed.

 Jumping into the lightweight game wholesale and new would cost several thousand dollars and I can’t advise it.
 You won’t know what you like until you try it out.
-Spending $3000 would make me want to quit skiing.
 But you can start to lighten up now.

 First, carry less.
 Then, priority two, get on the tech binding train if you aren’t already.
 Hunt around on TGR Forums, CascadeClimbers, and similar gear outlets for dynafit-style bindings.
-(Don’t buy the G3 ones).
 You can buy Dynafit TLT Speeds for about $350 new, and they don’t get worse with age.
-Of course, you need a boot that works with these, so this is the big leap if you aren’t tech compatible.
-But buying a real boot, like the TLT5, will change your perspective on everything.
-Then, slowly but surely, you’ll lighten up and start reaching further into the mountains.
-It’s spring!
-Everything is on sale!
+Start now.

 hello